pyacq/pyacq/README.rst

 pyacq
 =====

-Simple Framework for data acquisition, syncronisation and real time visualisation (signal, video,..) in pure python.
+Simple Framework for data acquisition, syncronisation and visualisation (signal, video,..) in pure python.